 The complete list of algebraic formulae involving basic algebraic identities, laws of exponents, and properties of logarithms is listed for easy access.

-Here's a list of all the algebraic formulae for you to learn and revise.
+You can check out the list of all Algebraic Formulas for you to learn and revise.